 What Type of Plums?

-The exception is usually found among old fruit trees and small plum varieties.
+The exception is usually found among old fruit trees and cherry plum varieties.
 Unfortunately, you’ll have to use a different approach when removing their clingy pits.
 This method would only result in a mushy, sticky mess!

 Preparation and Tools

 First, be sure to wash your freestone plums.
 Discard leaves or stems.
 Grab a bowl for the pits and another for your pitted plums.

 You’ll also need a wooden cooking spoon with a round handle.
 If you don’t have one in your kitchen, you can get a set of birch spoons here.

 Take a clean plum in hand.
 Make sure the stem end is facing upward.

 Push the end of your wooden spoon into the stem’s indent, forcing it through the length of your plum.